 Limited closing costs

-With a VA mortgage, your closing costs are limited.
-By VA regulations, the borrower may pay only those closing costs deemed "allowable and customary,” including the appraisal, credit report, property survey, flood or other hazard insurance, title fees and the VA funding fee (more on that later).
+With a VA home loan, your closing costs are limited.
+VA mortgage guidelines state that borrowers may pay only those closing costs deemed "allowable and customary."
+These include the appraisal, credit report, property survey, flood or other hazard insurance, title fees and the VA funding fee (more on that later).

-The VA funding fee is an upfront fee charged on all VA home loans.
+The VA funding fee is an upfront fee charged on all VA loans for veterans.
 For members and veterans of the regular military getting their first VA loan, it is 2.15 percent of the amount borrowed for mortgages with less than 10 percent down, including those with no down payment.

 The fee may be rolled into the loan amount, so you don't have to pay it up front.

 Eligible veterans and active-duty personnel can apply for a VA loan through any VA home loan lender.
 These are regular banks and other mortgage lenders that have been approved to handle VA loans.

 The first step in applying for a VA loan is to complete a Request for Certificate of Eligibility, VA Form 26-1880, available from VA-authorized lenders.
 With many VA home loan lenders, you can obtain and submit your request online.
 You will need to provide proof of your military service or other eligible status.
 Once you receive your certificate, you can apply for the mortgage with any VA-authorized lender.